 Take a climb up Glastonbury Tor

-Of course, one of the most popular things to do in Glastonbury is visit Glastonbury Tor.
+Without doubt, one of the best things to do in Glastonbury is climb up Glastonbury Tor.

 Touch the tower

-At the top of Glastonbury Tor is St Michael’s Tower.
-The tower is all that remains of the church that was rebuilt here in the 14th Century, after an earthquake destroyed the previous one.
+St Michael’s Tower is all that remains of the church that was rebuilt here in the 14th Century, after an earthquake destroyed the previous one.

 The White Spring

-Admission to this sanctuary is free (apart from a donation), but you have to be respectful to the many pilgrims and visitors who come to reflect and meditate.
+Admission to The White Spring Well is free (apart from a donation), but you should be respectful to the many pilgrims and visitors who come to reflect and meditate.
 The cavern has a series of shrines and pools, but be careful where you look, as some pilgrims bathe naked in the pools!

-The temple has been built on the site of a natural spring, full of calcium, giving it a white look and is known as the White Spring.
+The White Temple was built on the site of a natural spring, full of calcium, giving it a white look and its name, the White Spring.
 It certainly is one of the most unique places to visit in Glastonbury.

 Chalice Well

 In contrast to the dark cavernous setting of The White Spring, the Chalice Well has beautiful, landscaped gardens.
-There is a small charge to get in.
-Like the temple, it is a place of meditation and retreat and offers a mystical experience to its visitors.
+There is a small admission charge.
+Like the White Temple, it is a place of meditation and retreat and offers a mystical experience to its visitors.

 Glastonbury Abbey

-Make your way down Chilwell Street and you will come across Glastonbury Abbey, one of England’s earliest and most significant abbeys.
+Located in Chilwell Street, just metres from the two springs Glastonbury Abbey is one of England’s earliest and most significant abbeys.
 The Abbey is linked to many legends and people believe it to be the burial place of King Arthur.

 Glastonbury Town